Disclaimer: I don't own Pokémon.

 The dragoness slowly lowered herself a bit more so she didn't tower over the blue dragon too exaggeratedly, letting her long tail coil a couple of times in the soft grass.
 The being looming above the Latios was a fearsome yet elegant and graceful draconic Pokémon.
 She was a very large serpentine dragon easily over a hundred feet long with shiny, deep black scales covering the entirety of her lustrous body.
 Two red-tipped, rudder-like fins sprouted from her 'shoulders' and two other segments of her long body, with her tail ending in two red-tipped triangular fins.
 Lining the sides of the dragoness' sleek body were radiant golden ring-like rune markings starting with a large golden circle on her forehead.
 The dragoness had two arms that ended in three-clawed hands and two large upward pointing horn-like structures jutting out from the back of her head, with two smaller ones sprouting from the underside.
 Two soft ridges lined the upper side of her head above her eyes, which were two prominently visible bright golden irises placed against a pitch-black sclera.
 Her slightly opened mouth revealed a long row of vicious, red-colored teeth with two white fangs on the underside of her upper snout.
 The female black Rayquaza's features seemed to radiate a youthful and feminine aura.
 "You're welcome, Latios," the shiny Rayquaza spoke gently.

 "What brings you here?
-I thought that after setting up the protection around my children this morning, you'd remain at Sky Pillar afterwards, Skailyn," Latios wondered, tilting his head slightly in curiosity.
+I thought that after setting up the protection around my children, you'd return to Sky Pillar afterwards, Skailyn," Latios wondered, tilting his head slightly in curiosity.

 The black Rayquaza, whose name was now identified as Skailyn, gave a single nod.
 "I thought I would too, but a little something came up," she answered as she began to think about the events she had seen with the twins, Ash and Rico.
 "You can pick up my thoughts to know the whole story."